claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ## How it works

-1. You create a Github account (instructions coming soon)
+1. You create a Github account
+  - Navigate to [https://github.com/](https://github.com/){:target="_blank" rel="noopener noreferrer"}.
+  - Click Sign up.
+  - Follow the prompts to create your personal account.

 2. You purchase your Portfolio Website here (and include the link to your github account)